Kenton Cool: Biography

 Cool was born in Slough, Buckinghamshire (now Berkshire) in 1973.
 His family surname was originally Kuhle and was changed during the Second World War by his half-German grandfather.
-His father was a photographer and his mother a florist, and the family home was near to Uxbridge, in Middlesex.
-He was schooled at John Hampden Grammar School in High Wycombe, and later obtained a place at the University of Leeds.
+His father was a photographer and his mother a florist, and the family home was near Uxbridge, in Middlesex.
+He was educated at John Hampden Grammar School in High Wycombe and later at the University of Leeds.
 Cool graduated from the University of Leeds in 1994 after studying BSc Geological Sciences.

-Cool was first introduced to mountaineering at Scouts.
-An obsession with rock climbing developed at Leeds University and, on graduating, he moved to Sheffield to pursue this further.
+Cool was introduced to mountaineering at Scouts.
+An obsession with rock climbing developed at Leeds University and on graduating he moved to Sheffield to pursue it further.

-In 1996, he suffered a fall from a rock face near Llanberis Pass in north Wales with calcaneal fractures of both heel bones; he was told by a specialist that "the chances are you will walk with a stick for the rest of your life."
+In 1996 he suffered a fall from a rock face near the Llanberis Pass in north Wales, resulting in calcaneal fractures of both heel bones; he was told by a specialist that "the chances are you will walk with a stick for the rest of your life."
 A year of surgery and therapy saw him determined to regain his climbing form, and he joined the British Association of Mountain Guides scheme.

-In his twenties he did not want to be a guide so worked at "industrial roped access" on tall buildings (four months on the Millennium Dome).
+In his twenties he did not want to be a guide so worked at "industrial roped access" on tall buildings (including four months on the Millennium Dome).
 He then guided for Jagged Globe, and then co-founded 'Adventure Base' which is now an established worldwide adventure company.
-In 2004 when he first met Ranulph Fiennes he had not completed his guiding qualifications for the Alps, although he had been guiding in Nepal and Everest, the UK and Alaska for years.
+In 2004, when he first met Ranulph Fiennes, he had not completed his guiding qualifications for the Alps, although he had been guiding in Nepal and Everest, the UK and Alaska for years.

 Cool married in 2008 and now lives in the village of Bibury in Gloucestershire in the UK.
 A leading Alpine climber, he operates in the Alps and Greater Ranges of the Himalayas as a fully qualified IFMGA (UIAGM) Guide and Expedition Leader.

 Regarding the danger of mountaineering and the many friends he has lost in the sport, he has said: "It's completely unstylish to get stuffed in the mountains...
 I want to die with my feet up in front of the fire drinking a glass of red wine aged about 95."

 In 2003, Cool was nominated alongside climbing partners for the Piolet d'Or award for a route on Annapurna III.
 In 2012 he made good on an 88-year-old Olympic pledge by taking one of the 1924 Olympic Gold Medals awarded to the 1922 British Everest Expedition (awarded for "Outstanding feats of human endeavour") to the summit of Everest.
 This prompted Lord Coe to personally thank Cool and his team for helping "kick start the 2012 Olympic Games".

 Cool was made an honorary Doctor of Laws by the University of Leeds in July 2018.